fabiommendes/iospec/docs/apidoc.rst

 TestCase elements
 -----------------

-We refer to each run of a program as a "test case".
-The IOSpec implements many different test case blocks in order to adapt to different situations.
-Perhaps the most simple block is a PlainInput
+We refer to each run of a program as a "test case". **iospec** implements many different test case blocks in order to adapt to different situations.
+Perhaps the most simple block is a SimpleTestCase